 Worldwide automobile production

-In 2015, 68.56 million passenger cars were in use worldwide, and over 65 million units were produced in the same year.
-Worldwide, passenger car sales are expected to continue to increase to about 100 million units in 2017.
+In 2017, the international automotive industry produced 73.5 million passenger cars.
+Worldwide, passenger car sales are expected to continue to grow to about 81.6 million units in 2018.
 Car sales started falling dramatically during the 2008-2009 economic crisis.
 Today, the volume of automobiles sold is back to pre-crisis levels thanks to increased demand, especially from Asian markets.
-China is ranked as the largest passenger car manufacturer in the world, having produced more than 18 million cars in 2013, and making up for more than 22 percent of the world’s passenger vehicle production.
+China is ranked as the largest passenger car manufacturer in the world, having produced more than 24.8 million cars in 2017, and accounting for almost 34 percent of the world’s passenger vehicle production.

-China’s largest car manufacturing company is the joint venture between General Motors and SAIC Motor Corporation Limited, known as Shanghai General Motors Company Ltd or simply Shanghai GM.
-Shanghai GM produces and sells passenger vehicles under the Chevrolet, Opel and Cadillac brands, among others.
+One of China’s largest car manufacturing company is the joint venture between General Motors and SAIC Motor Corporation Limited, known as Shanghai General Motors Company Ltd or simply Shanghai GM.
+GM produces and sells passenger vehicles under the Chevrolet and Cadillac brands, among others.
 Aside from manufacturing cars, the company also produces engines and transmission systems.
-Founded in 1997, Shanghai GM has a total of nine production plants across China.
-The Shanghai-headquartered company’s domestic sales amounted to a little over three million units in 2013.
-Over the past decades, China has emerged as one of the main growth markets for players in the global automobile industry, with car sales amounting to 24.6 million vehicles in 2015.
+Shanghai GM’s domestic sales amounted to a little over 1.7 million units in 2015.
+Over the past decades, China has emerged as one of the main growth markets for players in the global automobile industry, with car sales amounting to 24.72 million vehicles in 2017.